Top of main content

 Explore more: Elder financial abuse

 If you shop online, always use secure websites.
-Make sure the web address (URL) starts with "https" or has a padlock symbol at the front.
+Make sure the web address (URL) starts with 'https' or has a padlock symbol at the front.
+Even then, you must be vigilant against fake websites that appear to be authentic.
+Access online stores directly through their websites, not by opening an email or social media link.

 First off, always check the amount you're paying has been entered correctly.
 Avoid swiping your card when making purchases or signing for purchases (when overseas).
 Opt for the more secure options of inserting or tapping your card, or even using a PIN.